ExtendJ/ExtendJ-Explorer/README.md

 3. Run the bash file gradlew, with ./gradlew, this will create a .jar file which contains the debugger.
 4. Add created Jar to your projects Library path, include all files in the .jar.
 Do not forget the .fxml and .css files.
 - For example if you are using an ant build script add something like this <zipfileset includes="**/*.*" src="/[path to debugger .jar]"/> to the build scripts jar target.
-5. To run the debugger with your compiler add the following code, after the parsing is done and the AST tree is generated: new JastAddAd(topNode);
+5. To run the debugger with your compiler add the following code, after the parsing is done and the AST tree is generated: "new JastAddAd(topNode);".
 Where topNode is the Object of the top node of your AST.
-Don't forget to import jastaddad.JastAddAd;
 6. Now run your compiler on some source file!

 Lib dependencies for Linux